Have you any objective evidence to demonstrate such competence?

 It's because Internal Audit Programmes and Internal Audit Reports continue to demonstrate on a very regular basis that the requirements relating to Internal Audits are not adequately addressed.
 Furthermore, incompetent internal ISO auditors are commonplace.
 What's worst is this is 7 years after requirements changed!

-In this article, we set 5 reasons why such training is a ‘must’, the first 3 arising directly from the Standards themselves, and the final 2 being concerned with maximising the benefits that can be achieved with best internal auditing practice.
+In this article, we set 5 reasons why such training is a ‘must’, the first 3 arising directly from the Standards themselves, and the final 2 is concerned with maximizing the benefits that can be achieved with best internal auditing practice.

 Reasons why Assessing the Competence of Your Auditors is a Must

-With many organisations now migrating to the 2015 standards, the question arises as to whether the traditional approach will continue to be acceptable.
+With many organizations now migrating to the 2015 standards, the question arises as to whether the traditional approach will continue to be acceptable.

 Reason 1: Major Changes in ISO 9001 and ISO 14001 Standards